This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 Birth certificate

-We require your birth certificate as proof of identity.
+We require a birth certificate as proof of identity.

-If you do not have a birth certificate you can provide a second photo-bearing document.
+If you do not have a birth certificate you can provide a second photo-bearing document (see above).

 Qualification certificate or letter of completion